• Home

 Letter of Acceptance:

-The Dutch Universities follow the bologna system of education for quality assurance and evaluation and own notable reputation among academics all around the globe.
-You have made an exceptional choice if you have decided to study abroad in the Netherlands as it is one of the safest countries in the Europe with economical and political stability, healthiest air quality and high living standards.
-Netherlands is a Schengen state which allows international students to explore other European countries through Dutch student permit without requiring any further visa.
-The landscape of Netherlands is enchantingly beautiful and its diverse cultural population and welcoming environment enable foreign students to adjust quite quickly.
+The Dutch Universities are well-known among academics all over the world and adhere to the Bologna system of education for quality assurance and evaluation.
+If you have chosen to study abroad in the Netherlands, you have made an excellent decision.
+It is one of the safest nations in Europe, with political and economic stability, the healthiest air quality, and good living standards.
+Because the Netherlands is a member of the Schengen Agreement, overseas students may visit other European nations using their Dutch student visa without getting a second visa.
+The Netherlands’ stunning scenery, diversified people, and hospitable atmosphere make it easy for international students to settle.
 Evaluating the study and living cost of a country you wish to stay in for your education abroad is extremely important, we have discussed the study and living cots in the Netherlands for foreign students in the following article:

 Each study programme at different academic level has exclusive tuition fee which varies from university to university.
 The EU nationals have relatively low cost tuition fee than Non-EU/EEA nationals.
 The tuition fee of private universities and colleges are higher than public universities.
 On average the tuition fee of different study programmes in the Dutch Universities for under graduate and post graduate levels are as follows: